 Siobhan launched Strategic Management Consulting in 1998 and has undertaken projects nationwide including fundraising studies and planning, visioning and strategic planning, and board development.
 She has executed numerous executive placements, helping nonprofits build strong leadership.

 She previously was a consultant and campaign manager for Milano, Ruff & Associates, Inc. and served on the professional development staff of several of New York’s premier cultural institutions including The Public Theatre and Princess Grace Foundation-USA.

-Siobhan is an active community volunteer, serves on the Board of Directors of the Broadway Mall Association, a horticultural organization that cares for the linear park down the center of Broadway in NYC, and is proud to be a volunteer and mentor for the Cooperman College Scholars in Newark, NJ.
+Siobhan is an active community volunteer, serves on the Advisory Board of the Broadway Mall Association, a horticultural organization that cares for the linear park down the center of Broadway in NYC, and is proud to be a volunteer and mentor for the Cooperman College Scholars in Newark, NJ.

 Siobhan resides in New Jersey.

 Peter Clarke created Harbor Services, a specialty project and management consulting firm, and is a long-time collaborator with Strategic Management Consulting.
 As Project Manager of major nonprofit development efforts, Peter works closely with clients to define and implement the capital construction side of projects.
 Peter’s impact extends beyond construction-based concerns.
 Given his keen understanding of consensus building and communications skills, he is a key member of the team for cultivation and fundraising activities.
 Recent projects include The River Fund NY (Queens, NY), the Children’s Museum of New Jersey (Newark, NJ), the New Brunswick Theological Seminary (NJ), and TEAM Academy Charter Schools (Newark, NJ).
 He is a trustee of Fort Ticonderoga on Lake Champlain and a long-time officer, director and grants committee chairman for a local branch of a national historical society.
 Peter lives in New Jersey.